8 Fixes AirDrop Missing in Finder Sidebar on Mac Taheo

 Despite the fact that the AirDrop is added to the Finder sidebar, you can’t see it time to take the help of Terminal and its commands to bring it to action.
 Make sure to enter the command correctly in Terminal.

-- And look for the AirDrop in the Finder sidebar.
+5. Look for AirDrop in the Finder sidebar.

 Solution #4.
 Tweak Finder Settings